urmi-21/pyrpipe/README.md

 pyrpipe (Pronounced as "pyre-pipe") is a python package to easily develop RNA-Seq analyses workflow by integrating popular RNA-Seq analysis programs. pyrpipe can be used on local computers or on HPC environments to manage analysis of RNA-Seq data.

+### What it does
+Allows easy development of analyses pipelines in python by providing
+* a high level api to popular bioinformatics tools
+* a general api to execute any linux command from python (using the subprocess module)
+* logging features to log all the commands and output
+* report generating features for easy sharing, reproducing, benchmarking and debugging

 ## Prerequisites
 * python 3.5 or higher